 It was wonderful to see so many faces at the TCCA Gathering on 1 July 2017.
 If you attended, we hope you enjoyed the occasion and if you weren’t able to, we hope to see you at another event in the near future!

-We’re always delighted to know what you would like to see in these newsletters – if you have any suggestions, please do get in touch.
+We’re always delighted to know what you would like to see in these newsletters – if you have any suggestions, please do.

 - Forthcoming Choir CD release